laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

-An important observation about horizontal connectivity is its apparent organization.
-The seminal work of Bosking and colleagues demonstrated this by combining orientation preference mapping with retrograde tracers.
-Their results showed that the injection site (marked by a white arrow) led to labeled synapses (black dots) predominantly connecting neurons with similar orientation preferences - supporting what became known as the "like-to-like" connectivity hypothesis.
-However, subsequent studies, particularly by Hunt and Goodhill, revealed that this pattern exhibits considerable diversity in the specificity and strength of these connections across cortical regions and species.
+This figure shows landmark results by Bosking et al. (1997) combining orientation preference maps with retrograde tracers.
+After injecting tracers (white arrow), they found labeled synapses (black dots) primarily connecting neurons of similar orientation preference, leading to the influential "like-to-like" connectivity hypothesis.
+However, later studies by Hunt, Goodhill and others revealed significant diversity in these connection patterns across cortical regions and species, suggesting more complex connectivity rules than initially proposed.
+This nuanced understanding has important implications for how we think about the functional organization of horizontal connections in V1.

-Note that while this hypothesis was influential, recent evidence suggests the connectivity rules may be more complex than initially thought.
-The observed variability in connection patterns likely serves important functional roles that are still being investigated.

 {{< /speaker_note >}}
 ---